 The Hyundai Kona Electric is the cheapest electric SUV on our list, with the base trim (SE) starting at $33,500.
 Unfortunately, the 2023 models are no longer eligible for federal tax rebates.

-All vehicle options offer all of the same battery and performance capabilities (range, charge time, acceleration, etc.) Other than some minor exterior differences like LED headlights, the biggest difference between the SEL and Limited is the Limited comes standard with more premium infotainment and interior features.
-This makes the Kona Electric SEL a great all-around electric SUV option at under $37k, without sacrificing performance or battery capabilities.
+All vehicle options offer the same battery and performance capabilities (range, charge time, acceleration, etc.) Other than minor exterior differences like LED headlights, the biggest difference between the SEL and Limited is the Limited comes standard with more premium infotainment and interior features.
+This makes the Kona Electric SEL a great all-around electric SUV option at under $37k without sacrificing performance or battery capabilities.

 |Trim||Price Starting*||Range||0-60 mph||Top Speed||Drive Type|